gexahedron/domblar/README.md

     * copy preset `assets/presets/dexed_preset.vstpreset` to `~/.vst3/presets/Digital\ Suburban/Dexed/` folder (create folder if it doesn't exist)
   * install SuperCollider (on Linux I found the easiest to install Supercollider via ansible-tidalcycles)
   * install VSTPlugin for SuperCollider - get binaries here https://git.iem.at/pd/vstplugin/-/releases - and put the VSTPlugin folder to ~/.local/share/SuperCollider/Extensions/ - and then run "Recompile Class Library" from SuperCollider, Menu -> Language -> Recompile Class Library
-2. Code is dependent on pyOSC3 library, to install it run `pip install pyOSC3` in terminal.

 ## Current restrictions/assumptions: